linikerunk/voxus-invest/README.md

 ## 💻 About

-**Voxus Investiment** - is an API project that aims to provide a backend for a web system where can register their purchases investment and generate the bills.
+** AMcom ** - is a project that leads with API in DRF to communicate with a React aplications, to build a market-place and make querys for the user know about several things.

 ---